Cinavia

-Cinavia, originally called Verance Copy Management System for Audiovisual Content (VCMS/AV), is an analog watermarking and steganography system under development by Verance since 1999, and released in 2010.
+Cinavia, originally called Verance Copy Management System for Audiovisual Content (VCMS/AV), is an audio watermarking and steganography system under development by Verance since 1999, and released in 2010.
 In conjunction with the existing Advanced Access Content System (AACS) digital rights management (DRM) inclusion of Cinavia watermarking detection support became mandatory for all consumer Blu-ray Disc players from 2012.

 The watermarking and steganography facility provided by Cinavia is designed to stay within the audio signal and to survive all common forms of audio transfer, including lossy data compression using discrete cosine transform, MP3, DTS, or Ogg Vorbis.
 It is designed to survive digital and analog sound recording and reproduction via microphones, direct audio connections and broadcasting, and does so by using audio frequencies within the hearing range.
 It is monaural and not a multichannel codec.

 Cinavia's in-band signaling introduces intentional spread spectrum phase distortion in the frequency domain of each individual audio channel separately, giving a per-channel digital signal that can yield up to around 0.2 bits per second—depending on the quantization level available, and the desired trade-off between the required robustness and acceptable levels of psychoacoustic perceptibility.
 It is intended to survive analog distortions such as the wow and flutter and amplitude modulation from magnetic tape sound recording.
 On playback, no additional audio filters are used to cover up the distortions and discontinuities introduced.